Nematanthus wettsteinii (Fritsch) H. E. Moore

 Bloom Time: Late spring to early fall

-Nematanthus wettsteinii is a flowering plant with small, glossy green, fleshy and hard-surfaced leaves.
+Nematanthus wettsteinii is a flowering plant with small fleshy hard-surfaced glossy green leaves.
 It has a trailing, branching, and spreading habit.
 Generally is an epiphyte in nature and a hanging-basket plant in cultivation.
-The bright red-orange flower has petals fused into a pouch-like shape, with a small opening.
+The bright red-orange flower has petals fused into a pouch-like shape with a small opening.

 How to Grow and Care